wclabadie/website/content/home/worksinprogress.md

 +++
-# A Recent Blog Posts section created with the Pages widget.
+# A Recent Publications section created with the Pages widget.
-# This section displays recent blog posts from `content/post/`.
+# This section displays recent blog posts from `content/publication/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 10  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.

-title = "Recent Posts"
+title = "Works in Progress"
 subtitle = ""

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
-  page_type = "post"
+  page_type = "publication"

   # Choose how much pages you would like to display (0 = all pages)
   count = 5